 England eventually soured on the idea, and the King tried to negotiate with the colony to give up the Charter.
 After this failed, his men arrived in 1687 to confiscate the document.
 But as both parties sat in a meeting room to discuss the matter, the candles went out -- and moments later, after they were re-lit, the Charter was gone.
 The King's men went away empty-handed, and the colonials retrieved the Charter, hidden in a huge oak tree on the estate.

 The first motor vehicle bridge across the Connecticut River at Hartford was the Bulkeley Bridge, which opened in 1908.
-During the early 20th century, the stone arch bridge carried US 5, US 6, US 44, New England Route 17, state highway 101... whatever needed to cross the river.
+During the early 20th century, the stone arch bridge carried US 5, US 6, US 44, New England Route 17, and state highway 101... all routes crossing the river.

 In 1929 the General Assembly passed an act creating a commission to study the need for a second bridge across the Connecticut River at Hartford.
 The outcome was a proposed new bridge from Main and Pitkin Streets in East Hartford to Wyllys Street at Wethersfield Avenue in Hartford.